Brewers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Paul Goldschmidt and the St. Louis Cardinals will meet Christian Yelich and the Milwaukee Brewers on Monday at Busch Stadium, at 7:45 PM ET.
+Lars Nootbaar and the St. Louis Cardinals will square off against Christian Yelich and the Milwaukee Brewers at Busch Stadium on Tuesday.

-The Brewers are -110 moneyline underdogs in this matchup with the favorite Cardinals (-110).
-The total for the game has been set at 8 runs.
+The Cardinals are the favorite in this one, at -185, while the underdog Brewers have +150 odds to upset.
+The game's over/under is set at 8.5 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.